arthurprotype/Bigdata_Group1/README.md

 You can run our code in the enviroment of Python 3.

-dataset contains the raw data we downloaded from the descirption document of project, including 5 sets of F, N, O, S and Z.
+EEG_data contains the raw data we downloaded from the descirption document of project, including 5 sets of F, N, O, S and Z.